Stanbrook Abbey: Stanbrook construction

-In 1863, the EBC monk Dom Laurence Shepherd was appointed as chaplain and served until his death in 1885.
-He helped the nuns to establish themselves as noted practitioners of Gregorian chant and imbued them with the ancient monastic liturgical tradition being revived by Dom Prosper Guéranger of Solesmes Abbey in France.
-He also aided them in revising their monastic Constitutions or practical rules of life in line with Guéranger's ideas.
-Most importantly, he encouraged the community to begin a project to build a complete new abbey from scratch, in plan echoing a high-status medieval monastery with a proper church and three ranges of buildings around a square cloister.
+In 1863, Laurence Shepherd was appointed chaplain and served until his death in 1885.
+He helped the nuns become noted practitioners of Gregorian chant, through the influence of the liturgical tradition being revived by Prosper Guéranger at Solesmes Abbey in France.
+He also aided them in revising their monastic constitutions in line with Guéranger's ideas.
 The community was growing rapidly, as vocations to the religious life were plentiful at the time.

-The basic plans for the scheme were drawn up by Dom Laurence himself with the assistance of Dom Hildebrand de Hemptinne, a Belgian Benedictine monk from Beuron Archabbey.
+He encouraged the community to build a complete new abbey, reflecting the high-status of a medieval monastery with buildings around a square cloister.
+The plans for the scheme were drawn up by Shepherd with the assistance of Hildebrand de Hemptinne, a Belgian Benedictine monk from Beuron Archabbey.
 The architectural work was entrusted to the family of the late Augustus Welby Pugin, which was based in Ramsgate.
-The elder son, Edward Welby Pugin, was responsible for the building of St Augustine's Abbey and the abbot there provided the recommendation.
-Work was to continue until the end of the century.
-Unfortunately, the project was then left unfinished.
+Work was to continue until the end of the century, but left unfinished.